born. 1978. Tarndanya | Adelaide, SA

 Imbi was previously employed as Project Manager at Arts Northern Rivers, working across the creative industries to deliver a range of arts based projects.
 Key projects included: Rappville Creative Recovery Project, Art on Bundjalung Market, Weavers of the Bundjalung Nation and supporting a range of other projects.
 As an arts administrator, Imbi has also worked as Creative Producer and professional Artist Facilitator for Northern Rivers Community Gallery and as coordinator for the Links to Learning Program for at-risk youth with Social Futures.

 As a qualified visual arts specialist teacher, Imbi has organised many exhibitions for youth, worked with Indigenous, Refugee and Migrant communities and facilitated a range of youth arts programs.
 Imbi has worked as a specialist visual arts teacher in both the NT and NSW and facilitated a range of professional artist workshops and artist camps.

-Throughout her time living in Arnhem Land, Imbi was adopted into the Marragnu Djineng Clan from Wulkabimirri, near Raminginging, Central Arnhem Land.
+Prior to living in the Northern Rivers region, Imbi lived in Arnhem Land and was adopted into the Marragnu Djineng Clan from Wulkabimirri, near Raminginging, Central Arnhem Land.
 She is a speaker of the Djineng language and worked with senior traditional owners to record ethnobotanical, cultural and ancestral stories and learned traditional basket weaving techniques, dye plants and bush medicines from her 'auntie' Mary Milngurr.